Lionel Messi Profile

 |Born||Jun 24, 1987|

-With more goals than Pele, six Ballon d'Or awards - the most in its history - and Barcelona's most decorated player in its history, Lionel Messi is one of soccer's greatest to have graced the pitch.
+With more goals than Pele, six Ballon d'Or awards and being the most decorated player in Barcelona's history, Lionel Messi is a soccer legend, but can he still deliver at PSG?

-Lionel Messi is an Argentine soccer player who is the current captain of Barcelona and his national side.
+Lionel Messi is an Argentine soccer player who was the captain of Barcelona and his national side.
+On August 6, 2021, it was announced that he would be leaving the Catalan club after a 21-year association and he signed for Paris Saint-Germain four days later.
 He is regarded as one of the greatest soccer players to have ever graced the game and is the only six-time winner of the Ballon d'Or and European Golden Shoe.

-Messi has spent all of his professional career at Barcelona and since 2004, he has won 34 major trophies with the Catalan club, including four UEFA Champions League titles.
+Messi had spent all of his professional career at Barcelona prior to his move to the French capital.
+He won 34 major trophies with the Catalan club, including four UEFA Champions League titles.
 He is the all-time top goalscorer in La Liga, with his nearest rival being Cristiano Ronaldo in second place with 311 goals - more than 160 behind Messi.
 The Argentine is also the record-holder for most hat-tricks in La Liga history with 36.

 With the national side, Messi is Argentina's all-time top goalscorer.
 He began his international career in 2005 and in doing so became the youngest player to represent the South American country at the age of 17.